SimplyWine/bookkeep-api/source/index.html.md

 short_summary | true | a human readable summary of what we are posting for email subject line and for reporting summary lines.
 It should start with the template name then the day of the week spelled out completely, then the Month and date.
 Then the currency symbol for the summary and finally the NET sales or deposit amount or fees amount depending on template. post_raw_data | true | the main report and will be explained below. source_raw_data | true |  used for troubleshooting data it is a text field and can include things like the list of orderids, or calculation tests.
 Its for us to troubleshoot with live data so put anything in there that will help.
+testing | true | When set to `true` you will a receive more detailed response with tests against the json body sent.
+Also when `true` the record will not be sent to accounting.

 ## Source UUID